Veikkosuhonen/lautapeli_app/README.md

 - Installs Node
 - Builds frontend
-- Builds the backend image and runs tests on it
+- Builds the backend image and runs api tests on it
 - Logs into Heroku
 - Pushes the image to Heroku repository